bryanbraun/tiffany.blog/_fitness/myfitnesspal-and-mapmyfitness.md

 If I gain weight I don't want to feel ashamed about it.
 I just want to get back on the wagon.
 The culture around fitness can be toxic and I'm cutting all that toxicity *out of my life* while still enjoying the community.

 If you are on a journey, hit me up!
-I am [waisted78 on MyFitnessPal](https://www.myfitnesspal.com/profile/waisted78) and my fitness Instagram nametag is below.
+I am [waisted78 on MyFitnessPal](https://www.myfitnesspal.com/profile/waisted78) and [Tiffany White on MapMyFitness](https://www.mapmyfitness.com/profile/Tiffany162207718/) and my Instagram nametag is below.

 <figure>
     <img class="align-center" src="https://res.cloudinary.com/thatmacnerd/image/upload/c_scale,h_677/v1580342633/Fitness/insta-nametag.jpg" />